PADI Instructor Course: From 38,500 THB

 Open Water Teaching Presentations

-Open Water teaching presentations make up the other in-water part of the PADI Instructor Course and IE. This is where you will need to be at the top of things.
-This will be when you take your future students out into a real Open Water environment.
-After an IDC Staff presentation on teaching out in the Open Water, you will give your OW Teaching Presentations.
-These can be from the PADI Open Water course, PADI Adventures in Diving Program and the PADI Rescue Diver course.
+Open Water teaching presentations make up the other in-water part of the IDC and IE. This is where you will need to be at the top of things.
+The same as after the IE when you take your own students out into a real Open Water environment.
+After an IDC Staff presentation on teaching in Open Water, you will give your OW Teaching Presentations.
+These can be from the PADI Open Water course, PADI Advanced Open Water Course or the PADI Rescue Diver course.
 You will also learn how to teach multiple skills from different courses in the same presentation becoming more functional as a PADI Instructor.

 PADI Instructor Course Standards require 2 OW Teaching Presentations of two combined skills: on your Indepth IDC you will do a minimum of THREE!

 Knowledge Development Teaching Presentations

-PADI IDC Standards require three KD Teaching Presentations.
-However you will be giving a minimum of FOUR of these on your Indepth PADI Instructor Course / IDC.
-Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver course or Divemaster Course.
+PADI IDC Standards require 3 KD Teaching Presentations.
+However you will be giving a minimum of FOUR of these on your Indepth IDC.
+Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver Course or Divemaster Course.

 PADI Instructor Course: Dive Theory Exams

-The PADI Dive Theory exams are similar to the ones you have already completed during your PADI Divemaster Course and IDC Prep.
+The PADI Dive Theory exams are similar to the ones you have already completed during your PADI Divemaster Course and the IDC Prep.

 - Dive Skills and the Environment

 - Decompression Theory and the Recreational Dive Planner

 This prepares you for the PADI Dive Theory exams that you take on the PADI Instructor Exam (IE).
 To be successful on your PADI Instructor Course you will need to score a minimum of 75% on each Exam.

 We will spend 2 ½ day going over these in great detail on our Indepth IDC Prep.
 We also give you two sets of Exams that we know you have not seen before!